pulsar-edit/documentation/docs/using-pulsar/editing-and-deleting-text.md

 else, the file will be written out in that encoding the next time you save the file.

-The encoding selector is implemented in the [encoding-selector](https://github.com/pulsar-edit/encoding-selector) package.
+The encoding selector is implemented in the {encoding-selector}
+package.